ABOUT BOB WILSON

 BIOGRAPHY

-Bob discovered his passion for clay in 1966 while a student at the University of Illinois, where he earned his degree in Art Education.
-His degree led to a job teaching fine art at Barrington High School in 1968.
-At the time, Barrington only had three art teachers teaching a variety of different classes and genres.
+Bob discovered his passion for clay in 1966 while a student at the University of Illinois, where he earned his BFA degree in Art Education.
+His degree led to a his first job teaching fine art at Barrington High School in 1968.
+At the time, Barrington only had three art teachers all covering a varied curriculum from 'Art I' to 'Art IV' classes.
+Bob's area of interest became the 3-D Program which he developed himself.

 Bob supervises a student-faculty art show c.
 1972